-In simple terms, identity is ‘being who or what a person or thing is’ — an attribute or sets of attributes a person ascribes to themselves or a thing.
-Global trend will permit me to say, identity can also be seen as the fact of being who or what a person wants to be seen as.
+In simple terms, identity is ‘being who or what a person or thing is — an attribute or sets of attributes a person ascribes to themselves or a thing.
+The global trend will permit me to say, identity can also be seen as the fact of being who or what a person wants to be seen as.

 In this digital age, the idea of identity has vastly transitioned into Digital Identity — an equivalent of the real identity designed for the modern web, to gain access or authorization into systems.
 From signing up to Gmail to setting up a social media account, to making payments on your Netflix account, your digital identity can vouch for your claim to access into any digital space.
 Just like real identity, digital identity proves an entity’s history, possession, and authority.

 It is one thing to have an identity in all its forms, and it is another for the entity to prove ownership of that identity.
 And that is why ….